1990–91 Boston Celtics season

 The 1990–91 Boston Celtics season was the 45th season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

-The Celtics had the 19th overall pick in the 1990 NBA draft, and selected point guard Dee Brown out of Jacksonville University, and also hired Chris Ford as their new head coach during the off-season.
+The Celtics had the 19th overall pick in the 1990 NBA draft, and selected point guard Dee Brown out of Jacksonville University.
+During the off-season, the team signed free agent Derek Smith, and hired assistant coach Chris Ford as their new head coach.
 After playing overseas in Italy the previous season, former Celtics guard Brian Shaw would return to the team after a one-year absence.
 The Celtics started their season without John Bagley, who would miss the entire regular season due to tendinitis in his right knee; Bagley later on had arthroscopic surgery on his knee in March.

+Regular season

-After failing to advance past the first round of the playoffs in the previous two seasons, it appeared that the Celtics were fading as NBA title contenders.
-However, the team got off to a 29–5 start to the regular season, reminiscent of their title years of the 1980s, and once again established themselves as contenders, holding a 35–12 record at the All-Star break.
-Beginning in January, Larry Bird began to miss significant playing time due to back injuries, missing 22 games as the team struggled in his absence.
-The Celtics finished in first place in the Atlantic Division with a 56–26 record, and earned the second seed in the Eastern Conference; the Celtics also qualified for the NBA playoffs for the twelfth consecutive year.
+After failing to advance past the first round of the NBA playoffs in the previous two seasons, it appeared that the Celtics were fading as NBA title contenders.
+However, under Ford and with the addition of Brown, along with the return of Shaw, the Celtics posted two eight-game winning streaks between November and December, and posted a six-game winning streak in January, leading to a 29–5 start to the regular season, reminiscent of their title years of the 1980s, and once again established themselves as contenders.
+Beginning in January, Larry Bird began to miss significant playing time due to back injuries, missing 22 games as the team struggled in his absence, but managed to hold a 35–12 record at the All-Star break.
+The Celtics finished in first place in the Atlantic Division with a 56–26 record, and earned the second seed in the Eastern Conference; the team qualified for the NBA playoffs for the twelfth consecutive year.

 Bird averaged 19.4 points, 8.5 rebounds, 7.2 assists and 1.8 steals per game, while Reggie Lewis averaged 18.7 points and 5.2 rebounds per game, and sixth man Kevin McHale provided the team with 18.4 points, 7.1 rebounds and 2.1 blocks per game off the bench.
 In addition, Kevin Gamble contributed 15.6 points per game, while Robert Parish averaged 14.9 points, 10.6 rebounds and 1.3 blocks per game, and Shaw provided with 13.8 points, 7.6 assists and 1.3 steals per game.
 Off the bench, Brown contributed 8.7 points and 4.2 assists per game, and was named to the NBA All-Rookie First Team, while Ed Pinckney averaged 5.2 points and 4.9 rebounds per game, and Joe Kleine provided with 3.6 points and 3.4 rebounds per game.